helins/binf.cljc/README.md

 This date structure, in a 32-bit WebAssembly, is 4 bytes, aligns on a multiple of 2 bytes.
-It is a `:struct` called `:MyDate` and all data members are clearly layed out with their memory offset computed.
+It is a `:struct` called `:MyDate` and all data members are clearly layed out with their memory offsets computed.

 A more challenging example would not be easy to compute by hand: